aws-amplify/docs/cli-toolchain/graphql.md

 #### Alternative Definition

 The above definition is the recommended way to create relationships between model types in your API.
 This involves defining index structures using `@key` and connection resolvers using `@connection`.
 There is an older parameterization of @connection that creates indices and connection resolvers that is still functional for backwards compatibility reasons.
-It is recommended to use @key and the new @connection via the fields argument because it gives you more control and can do everything that the old @connection can do.
+It is recommended to use @key and the new @connection via the fields argument.

 ```
 directive @connection(name: String, keyField: String, sortField: String, limit: Int) on FIELD_DEFINITION